cjgernade/cjgernade.github.io/index.md

 * Lab 2

-    Lab 2, parts 1-3 was a favorite because it was a memorable experience becuase this was the first time i leanred how to "actually code."
+    Lab 2, parts 1-3 was a favorite because it was a memorable experience becuase this was the first time i learned how to "actually code."
 I've learned the basics of HTML and CSS, but coding this way was an entirely new language.
 I like how I was able to learn how to edit a poorly structured code and form of knowledge with how to clone a git repository from GitHub and make changes to it.
 I had no idea how to execute it before or how to fix my errors.

 * Lab 6